Understanding Your Options for Breast Reconstruction

 Being told you have breast cancer can be devastating and stressful.
 You probably have a lot of questions and concerns about your options and what steps you should take to ensure you receive the best care possible.
 You will be inundated with the decisions you need to make quickly.
 Learning about your options at a time like this is a lot to do on your own, but help is available to make your journey clearer.

-Along with having a board certified breast surgeon and a medical oncologist, you may also need a board certified plastic surgeon.
+Along with having a board-certified breast surgeon and a medical oncologist, you may also need a board-certified plastic surgeon.
 This expert will assist you to make some crucial choices regarding breast reconstruction.
-Some of these are the timing of reconstruction, what type of reconstruction to choose, and how to clearly determine all of your options.
-In a nutshell, after you see your breast surgeon and for guidance in your reconstruction options, you should consult a board certified plastic surgeon.
+Some of these are the timing of reconstruction, what type of reconstruction to choose, and how to determine all of your options clearly.
+In a nutshell, after you see your breast surgeon and for guidance in your reconstruction options, you should consult a board-certified plastic surgeon.